 Best for beginners – Marangu or Machame Routes

-Are you looking for the moderate route? – Machame or Lemosho
+For moderate hikers – Machame or Lemosho Routes

-Are you looking for the route with higher success rates? – 8 days Lemosho or 9 days Northern circuit
+Highest success rate? – 8 days Lemosho Route or 9 days Northern Circuit

 Kilimanjaro routes: pros and cons

 The two main climbing seasons are the dry months from December to March and from June to October.
 The warmest months are from December to March.
 During these months the skies are clearer and there is less chance of snow on the trail.
-February is the best month since the temperature is high and the changes of rainfall low.
-From June to October it is also a good time for climbing Kilimanjaro, however the temperatures at the mountain are a bit colder and the trails are busier.
+February is the best month since the temperature is high and the chances of rainfall are low.
+From June to October, the temperatures on the mountain are noticeably colder and the trails are busier.

-During the rainy seasons it can be wet, slippery and the visibility may be limited.
-Most climbers avoid these seasons, although some experienced climbers and adventurous people prefer this time.
-Mainly due to the lack of crowds, peace and quietness.
+During the rainy season, it can be wet, slippery and the visibility may be limited.
+Most climbers avoid these seasons, although some experienced climbers and adventurous travellers prefer to climb at this time.
+There are certainly some pros: a lack of crowds being a big draw!

 How to prepare for climbing Kilimanjaro

 Even though there is a route for every level on Mount Kilimanjaro, it’s important to be able to cope with around 6-7 hours of walking every single day.
 This can be gruelling, so preparation is always a fantastic idea.
 During an average climbing day, you will walk 6-7 hours per day.
 In the months leading up to your trip, head out on long hikes every few weeks, gradually building up your stamina to endure a full weekend hike.

 Other exercises that can help with preparing for your trek include yoga and breathing classes.
 Stretching out your body and mind makes your muscles stronger and less likely to let you down when you need them most!
 Check the top-4 preparation tips for climbing Kilimanjaro.